 Cut to a year later, Jada had broken up with Lorenzo and is now dating a stock black guy character named Jamal.
 Lorenzo, in turn, is mostly up to his typical gangsta tomfoolery such as smoking dope and getting some ass, while his two henchies get lured inside an ice cream van with a clown inside claiming to have drugs for sale.
 Clown turns out to be Killjoy, exacting lackluster vengeance against those who killed Michael before going after Jada, Jamal and her buddy Monique because...
 Reasons.

-Que in expositions from a random homeless guy (who might be the holy ghost or some shit) to what we already knew from the first twelve or so, as well as an overly complicated instructions to how they can send Killjoy back to the netherworld.
+Que in expositions from a random homeless guy (who might be the holy ghost or some shit) explaining to the casts what we already knew from the first twelve or so minutes, as well as give them overly complicated instructions on how to send Killjoy back to the netherworld.
 (AKA, a way to pad its running time) Throw in a few zombie ghost minions with lazy make-up effects, cheap CG and terrible acting tainted by an even more terrible script and production quality, and we get this train wreck that is 72 minutes too long.

 I honestly cannot fathom how bad this garbage is and I still questions how, in the entire universe, did it spawned four sequels?!
 (And probably still counting!)
 Perhaps some people saw it with a "so-bad-its-good" sentiment that apparently made movies like Nail Gun Massacre (1986) and Troll 2 (1990) fondly remembered for their total absurdness?
 Probably not far off, but as you can tell, I am far from entertained from said absurdness.

 1 male crushed against a wall with an ice cream van

 Starring: Wayland Geremy Boyd, Bobby Marsden, Aaron Brown